Cue Cards Samples with band 8 answers

 I made this promise to myself because I never liked hot-tempered people who get angry without valid reasons.
 I always believed such people could do a little better by being a bit wiser and less bitter.
 So naturally, I didn't want to become one of those people.

 When I made the promise, I felt great.
 It was like re-inventing myself and being able to erase something bad from my life.
 But it was equally disappointing when I got angry with my little sister a couple of weeks later forgetting my promise.
-Some say promises are made to break, but it's a good thing that I constantly remind myself that I need to keep my promises, and even if I break it once or twice, there is no reason why I should not try harder.
+Some say promises are made to break, but it's a good thing that I constantly remind myself that I need to keep my promises, and even if I break them once or twice, there is no reason why I should not try harder.

 Sample Answer 2: